LiLabAtVT/CompareTranscriptome/README.md

 ### 3.2 Obtaining reciprocal best hit (RBH) genes

+To identify homologous genes in two species, the BLAST results from protein sequence alignment were first parsed to identify the best BLAST hit for each soybean protein in the Arabidopsis protein lists.

 ```bash
 $ cd ATH_GMA	#If you are already in ATH_GMA folder, do not type it.